Boundedness of the space of stable logarithmic maps: Artin fans

 \subsection{A substitute for functoriality of Artin fans}

-While Artin fans are functorial with respect to strict morphism of logarithmic schemes, they appear not to be functorial in any natural way with respect to general logarithmic morphisms.
+While Artin fans are functorial with respect to strict morphism of logarithmic schemes, they are not functorial with respect to general logarithmic morphisms.
 In this section we adapt the construction of Section~\ref{sec:Artin-fans} to achieve a weak form of functoriality that will be suitable for our application in Proposition~\ref{prop:alteration-lift}.

+\begin{example} We show that our construction of the morphism from a logarithmic scheme to its Artin fan cannot be natural.
+This example is recounted in greater detail in \cite{logsurvey}.

+We work over an algebraically closed field of characteristic other than $2$.
+The \emph{punctured Whitney umbrella} $X$ is the quotient of $Y = \Gm \times \AA^2$ by the involution exchanging $(t,x,y)$ and $(-t,y,x)$.
+We equip $Y$ with the logarithmic structure pulled back from $\AA^2$, which descends to a logarithmic structure on $X$.
+The Artin fan of $Y$ is $\cY = \cA^2$ and the Artin fan of $X$ is $\cX = \cA^{[2]}$ (see Example~\ref{ex:non-unique-lift} for the notation).

+Let $\tY$ be the blowup of $Y$ along $\Gm \times \{ 0 \}$ and let $\tX$ be the corresponding blowup of $X$.
+The Artin fan of $\tY$ is the blowup $\tcY$ of $\cA^2$ at its origin, or, more explicitly, the quotient of the blowup of $\AA^2$ by its dense torus.
+The Artin fan of $\tX$ is the quotient $\tcX$ of $\tY$ by the involution exchanging the coordinates as a \emph{representable}, \'etale algebraic stack over $\Log$.
+Even though the involution stabilizes the exceptional divisor of $\tY$, the corresponding divisor of the quotient has no additional stabilizer because the map from the Artin fan to $\Log$ must be representable.
+This is the reason functoriality fails.

+One can now show that there is no dashed arrow completing the diagram below and making it commute:

+Indeed, there is a loop in the exceptional divisor of $\tX$ that projects to a loop in $X$ around which the characteristic monoid of the logarithmic structure of $X$ has monodromy.
+Its image in $\cX$ is therefore gives a nontrivial element of the stabilizer of the closed point of $\cX$.
+However, the logarithmic structure of $\tX$ does not have monodromy around this loop since it has rank~$1$ and the characteristic monoid of a rank~$1$ logarithmic structure cannot have monodromy.
+Therefore this loop projects to the trivial automorphism in the stabilizer group of $\tcX$. \end{example}